aleksanderprudnik/aleksanderprudnik/README.md

 ## 🎯 My Roles

 ### As a Professor, I:
-- Deliver engaging lectures on advanced topics such as Information Systems Interfaces 🖥️, Big Data Technology 📊, and Blockchain Technology 🔗.
+- Deliver engaging lectures on advanced topics such as Information Systems Interfaces 🖥️, Technology of UI Design and Development 🎨, Big Data Technologies 📊, and VR AR MR Technologies 🕶️.
-- Mentor and guide PhD, Master’s, and undergraduate students in their thesis development, fostering an environment of academic growth and innovation 🌱.
+- Assign laboratory works to my students via GitHub Classroom, leveraging its powerful features for educational purposes and efficient collaboration.
+GitHub serves as an invaluable platform for managing assignments, facilitating version control, and fostering a hands-on learning environment.

 ### As the Vice Head of Departmental R&D, I:
 - Formulate and execute research strategies 📝.